shangril/crero/README.md

 Streaming only or online music free download.
 Physical releases means free download, for now.

+# New feature 16.11.30.0033 : create a subdir called "supporters" and put an index.php that you can code as you wish in it if you want to display a hall of fame of your donators.
+A "Our supporters" link will display then in the donation module.

 # Installation steps

 ## Crash course ; free download albums, media files served by audio.clewn.org